+- 2. Determine best normative pattern P among NM possibilities.
 We then examine all of the partitions' normative patterns, searching for the best normative substructure among them.
-The result is the normative pattern shown in Figure 5, which is the same (targeted) normative pattern found when running on the entire graph.
-Based upon the best substructure from among all of the partitions (previous step), we then search for all anomalous substructures related to that normative pattern.
-The result is that only 2 anomalous instances (from partition 17) are reported as anomalous substructure is not the targeted anomalous substructure.
+The result is the normative pattern shown in Fig. 11, which is the same (targeted) normative pattern found when running on the entire graph. - 3.
+Each partition discovers anomalous substructures based upon P. Based upon the best substructure from among all of the partitions (previous step), we then search for all anomalous substructures related to that normative pattern.
+The result is that only 2 anomalous instances (from partition 17) are reported as anomalous across all of the partitions. - 4.
+Evaluate anomalous substructures across partitions and report most anomalous substructure.
+We then examine all of the reported anomalous substructures across the partitions (in this case, they are both in the same partition), and the result is that the substructure is the same, so it is reported as the lone anomalous substructure.
+At this point, the anomalous substructure is not the targeted anomalous substructure.
+(Again, the timing for this step takes less than a second.) - 5.
+Process new partition.

+As before, this is a repetitive step where we process one partition at a time, handling the data as a stream by removing the oldest partition and processing a new partition.
+We then discover the best substructure on the new partition, so that we can determine the best normative pattern among all of the remaining partitions.
+If the normative pattern changes, we then evaluate all partitions against the new normative pattern, searching for new anomalous substructures.
+If the best normative pattern does not change, we only need to analyze the new partition for potential anomalous substructures.
 Processing partitions 21-33 results in no new normative patterns or anomalies, at a total processing time of 92 seconds.
 Processing partition 34 does not report a new normative pattern, but 2 instances of an anomalous substructure are discovered.
 The new anomalous substructure is evaluated against the current best anomalous substructure, and it is discovered to be the same anomalous substructure (albeit, still not the targeted anomaly at this point).
 Thus, we now have 4 instances of the current best anomalous substructure.
 This step takes 8 seconds.

 Processing partitions 35-57 results in no new normative patterns or anomalies, at a total processing time of 165 seconds.
 Processing partition 58 does not report a new normative pattern, but 3 instances of a new anomalous substructure are discovered.
 The anomalous substructure is evaluated against the current best anomalous substructure, and is found to be different and more anomalous.
 Thus, this new substructure becomes the current best anomalous substructure.
-This step takes 7 seconds, and is still not the targeted anomaly.
+This step takes 7 seconds, and again, it is still not the targeted anomaly.